Level statistics of real eigenvalues in non-Hermitian systems

-When a symmetry relates an eigenvalue $z$ with $z^{\prime} \neq z$ and $\lvert z - z^{\prime}\rvert$ is much larger than the mean level spacing, the symmetry is expected to have no influence on the local eigenvalue correlation around $E = z$.
+When a symmetry relates an eigenvalue $z$ with $z^{\prime} \neq z$ and $\lvert z - z^{\prime}\rvert$ is much larger than the mean level-spacing, such symmetry is expected to have no influence on the local eigenvalue correlation around $z$.
 For example, neither TRS nor PHS changes the nearest-spacing distribution of non-Hermitian random matrices for general complex eigenvalues~\cite{Hamazaki20}.
-This is similar to Hermitian random matrices, where the eigenvalue spacing distribution away from zero energy in class D is the same as that in class A~\cite{Altland97}.
+This is similar to Hermitian random matrices with PHS or CS; for example, the eigenvalue spacing distribution away from zero energy in class D is the same as that in class A~\cite{Altland97}.

-The eigenvalue correlation on or around the real axis depends on TRS, pH, and their combination (TRS$^{\dagger}$).
-From TRS, pH, and TRS$^{\dagger}$, a ten-fold symmetry classification can be derived (Table~\ref{symmetry_class_A}).
-Out of the ten-fold class, let us consider symmetry classes that have at least one symmetry associated with complex conjugation (TRS) or Hermitian conjugation (pH).
-There exist seven such symmetry classes: a class with pH (class A + $\eta$), classes with TRS whose sign can be $\pm 1$ (classes AI and AII), and classes with both pH and TRS, where the sign of TRS is $\pm 1$ and TRS commutes with pH (classes AI + $\eta_{+}$ and AII + $\eta_{+}$) or TRS anti-commutes with pH (classes AI + $\eta_{-}$ and AII + $\eta_{-}$).
-According to the 38-fold symmetry classification of non-Hermitian systems~\cite{Kawabata19}, these symmetry classes are equivalent to class AIII, class D$^{\dagger}$, class C$^{\dagger}$, class BDI$^{\dagger}$, class DIII$^{\dagger}$, class CII$^{\dagger}$, and class CI$^{\dagger}$, respectively (Table~\ref{symmetry_class_A}).
-The ten-fold symmetry class in Table~\ref{symmetry_class_A} is equivalent to the Hermitian conjugate of the non-Hermitian Altland-Zirnbauer class ($\mathrm{AZ}^{\dag}$ class) in Ref.~\cite{Kawabata19}.
+The spectral correlation on or around the real axis depends on TRS, pH, and their combination (TRS$^{\dagger}$).
+From TRS, pH, and TRS$^{\dagger}$, a ten-fold symmetry classification is derived, as shown in Table~\ref{symmetry_class_A}.
+This ten-fold class includes seven symmetry classes that have at least one symmetry associated with complex conjugation (TRS) or Hermitian conjugation (pH): a class with pH (class A + $\eta$), classes with TRS whose sign can be $\pm 1$ (classes AI and AII), and classes with both pH and TRS, where the sign of TRS is $\pm 1$ and TRS commutes with pH (classes AI + $\eta_{+}$ and AII + $\eta_{+}$) or TRS anti-commutes with pH (classes AI + $\eta_{-}$ and AII + $\eta_{-}$).
+According to the 38-fold symmetry classification of non-Hermitian systems~\cite{Kawabata19}, these symmetry classes are equivalent to classes AIII, D$^{\dagger}$, C$^{\dagger}$, BDI$^{\dagger}$, DIII$^{\dagger}$, CII$^{\dagger}$, and CI$^{\dagger}$. (see Table~\ref{symmetry_class_A}).
+The ten-fold symmetry class in Table~\ref{symmetry_class_A} is also equivalent to the Hermitian conjugate of the non-Hermitian Altland-Zirnbauer class (i.e., $\mathrm{AZ}^{\dag}$ class) in Ref.~\cite{Kawabata19}.